Five Cities With the Lowest Property Tax in the U.S.

 The rankings for the cities with the lowest property tax were provided by ATTOM Data Solutions, which surveyed property tax rate data from 84.9 million U.S. single-family homes in the United States.

-The effective property tax rates, home values, and corresponding tax bills reflect the most recent figures available from 2023.
+Note: The effective property tax rates, home values, and corresponding tax bills reflect the most recent figures from 2023.
+As a result, some of the data points may vary from what you're currently seeing in these or other areas.

 Some 225 popular metropolitan areas were evaluated, and here are the five cities with the lowest property tax rates in the country.